Keele University: Curricular philosophy

 Normal practice was for new colleges (such as Southampton, Exeter and Nottingham) to be launched without degree-awarding powers.
 Students would instead matriculate with and take external degrees from the University of London.
 Lindsay wanted to "get rid of the London external degree" and instead found a college with degree-awarding authority, as well as the power to set its own syllabus, perhaps acting under the sponsorship of an established university.
 This would allow the college to start afresh in the setting of its curriculum.
 Lindsay wrote to the Vice-Chancellor of the University of Oxford, tentatively requesting such sponsorship.

 An exploratory committee was established by Stoke-on-Trent City Council, and, having secured public funding from the UGC in January 1948, the committee acquired Keele Hall on the outskirts of Newcastle-under-Lyme from its owner, Ralph Sneyd.
-The Hall was purchased together with the bulk of the Sneyd estate and a number of prefabricated structures erected by the Army during the Second World War for £31,000.
+The Hall was purchased together with the bulk of the Sneyd estate and a number of prefabricated structures erected by the Army during the Second World War for £31,000 in order for it to become the home of the newly-created University College of North Staffordshire, with Lindsay as its Founding Principal.

 In August 1949 the university college was granted the right to award its own degrees.
 The first graduate was George Eason, who had studied mathematics at Birmingham University and gained a BSc in 1951.
 He received his MSc in 1952 from Keele.
 In 1954 the first graduate studying fully at Keele was Margaret Boulds, who received a dual honours degree in philosophy and English.